folio-org/mod-circulation/doc/loanrules.md

 exceptions placed in the next line using indentation: For the user groups (`g`) `visitor` and `undergrad` the streaming subscriptions can be loaned using the `in-house` loan policy only.

+The request and notice policies in this example are the same as the default, but they work the same way as the loan policies.

 ## Line comment